ashley190/terminal/documentation/implementation_plan.md

 **Feature 4** - An age checking feature that acts as a gatekeeper preventing the use of the application by person(s) under the legal drinking age of 18.
 **Feature 5** - A move backwards navigational feature incorporated into Feature 2 allowing users to navigate backwards one step at a time all the way back to the first selection step.
 Users will not be able to proceed beyond the first selection step.
 **Feature 6** - Selection of multiple wines for multiple purposes enabled.
 All selections will be stored in the application and summarised at the end of all selections.

+### Unimplemented feature
+Curses was explored to generate interactive menus for the selection process but was unable to be implemented and tested within the given timeframe.
+Perhaps it may be implemented in version 2.